 This is a once only requirement that existing recreation and sport organisations should complete by 28 February 2011 and new organisations as soon as possible after they are formed.
 Where an organisation finds they do not have a policy that is fully compliant they should still lodge a statement showing that the work is in progress, and lodge a second statement when it is completed.

 As a state sporting organisation, SACA has lodged a Child Safe Environments compliance statement on behalf of our affiliated Associations and Clubs.
 Therefore, if an Association or Club has not affiliated with the SACA through the Cricket Partnership Program, SACA strongly encourages you to do so.
 For any Associations or Clubs that choose not to affiliate with the SACA, individual compliance will be required.

-SACA has finalised an Affiliates and Club Protection Policy incorporating the changes to the Children’s Protection Act 1993 and have lodged the policy and a compliance statement for all affiliated Associations and Clubs.
-A copy of the SACA Affiliates and Club Protection Policy, and ongoing guidance and assistance regarding compliance with the requirements of the new legislation will also be provided to all affiliated Associations and Clubs.
+SACA has an Affiliates and Club Protection Policy incorporating the changes to the Children’s Protection Act 1993 and have lodged the policy and a compliance statement for all affiliated Associations and Clubs.
+A copy of the SACA Affiliates and Club Protection Policy, and ongoing guidance and assistance regarding compliance with the requirements of the new legislation has also been provided to all affiliated Associations and Clubs.

 2. Police Checks/Criminal History Assessments